Gerardo Fernández Albor

-Gerardo Fernández Albor (7 September 1917 – 12 July 2018), also Xerardo Fernández Albor, was a Spanish physician and president of the autonomous community of Galicia from 1982.
+Gerardo Fernández Albor (7 September 1917 – 12 July 2018), also Xerardo Fernández Albor, was a Spanish physician and president of the autonomous community of Galicia.
 He lost a motion of no confidence in 1987.
-He was a member of the People's Alliance which became the People's Party.
+He was a member of People's Alliance, and later the People's Party.

 Albor died in Santiago de Compostela on 12 July 2018, at the age of 100.